Kindhearted57/move-fuzzer/README.md

 2. **Execution**: Inputs are executed on the Sui Move VM
 3. **Feedback**:
-Stateless - In each step, inputs that explore new paths are saved and mutated to generate new test cases Stateful - There is no feedback mechanism as described in the coveraged based fuzzing section.
+Stateless - In each step, inputs that explore new paths are saved and mutated to generate new test cases Stateful - There is no feedback mechanism as described in the coveraged based fuzzing section
 4. **Mutation**:
 There are two levels of mutation for stateful fuzzing, sequence level and parameter level.
 For stateless fuzzing there is only parameter level.
-Sequence level: Generates random call sequences by combining `target_functions` and `fuzz_functions`, randomly duplicates functions from existing sequence to create longer sequences.
+Sequence level: Generates random call sequences by combining `target_functions` and `fuzz_functions`, randomly duplicates functions from existing sequence to create longer sequence.
 Shuffle entire sequence to randomize execution order.
 Parameter level: each function in sequence gets its parameters mutated.
 5. **Crash & Bug Detection**: Fuzzer monitors for crashes, aborts or invariant violations.
 Detected issues are recorded along with the input sequence that triggered them.
 5. **Output**: Logs of interesting inputs, sequences, coverage statistics, and potential vulnerabilities.